osilander/203.311/Week5/Week5.md

 wget link.you.just.copied.from.above
 ```

+First, check that the file has what you expect.
+What *format* is the file in?
+Here, we are encountering a real life example of [fasta](https://en.wikipedia.org/wiki/FASTA_format "Wiki link") format for the first time.
+There are two lines for each sequence in a  `fasta` file, the name of the sequence (which is *always* preceeded by a `>` character), and the sequence itself.

+#### QUESTION
+1. How long is the reference sequence? (*hint: use seqkit*)

 Now, make the index.
 Do that in the same manner as suggested above.
+You will see a number of additional files appear.

+#### Mapping ONT reads in a single-end manner

+Now that we have created our index, it is time to map the filtered and trimmed sequencing reads of our the unknown viruses to the reference genome.
+Use the correct `bwa mem` command structure from above and map the (single-end) ONT Montana reads to the reference genome.
+Remember to use the redirect (`>`) and that the output will be in `.sam` format, so you should output to a file with the suffix `.sam` (and definitely not `.txt` and surely not nothing).

 #### Mapping Illumina reads in a paired-end manner

-Now that we have created our index, it is time to map the filtered and trimmed sequencing reads of our the unknown viruses to the reference genome.
-Use the correct `bwa mem` command structure from above and map the reads of the evolved line to the reference genome.
+Use the correct `bwa mem` command structure from above and map the Illumina kwazulu-natal reads to the reference genome.
-Remember to use the redirect (`>`) and that the output will be in `.sam` format, so you should output to a file with the suffix `.sam` (and definitely not `.txt` and surely not nothing)
+Remember to use the redirect (`>`).
+Do NOT make an output file with the same name as the ONT output file.

 #### The sam mapping file-format